google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 If you update a device,
 its "fingerprint" will change
 and the server will usually reject it.
-The solution is to give the worker a new name.
+The simplest solution is to give the worker a new name.
 This also allows you to compare results across different versions of your device in the Web UI,